-Again go with colours that compliment your shirt, jacket and tie (if you are wearing one).
+Again go with colors that compliment your shirt, jacket, and tie (if you are wearing one).

-Never match your pocket square with your shirt instead go for some complementary colour.
+Never match your pocket square with your shirt instead go for some complementary color.
 You can match it with your tie but again I would recommend you to keep it different.

 watch: It is probably the most stylish accessory a man can carry.

 Now again this is not a necessary one but if you can get a good formal watch then I would recommend you to wear it.

 Go for either the leather strap watch or with metallic strap one and avoid fabric straps.

 The dial should be simple and should not be too colorful.